Resources / Line of Action vs Contour Drawing

 This keeps your drawings alive while still grounded in observation.
 Use short poses to practice line of action.
 Use longer poses to explore contour and structure.

-You do not choose between line of action and contour drawing.
-You learn both, then let them work together.
+You do not choose between line of action and contour drawing as competing methods.
+You use them for different purposes in the same drawing process.